-What We Heard What We Did

-Limit use of off-cycle discretionary bonuses and fully-vested equity awards

-- Discretionary bonuses commonly referred to within the Company as "Marlan" awards in honor of the late Marlan W. Downey (1931-2017), a long-time advisor to the Board, were historically awarded as a way to contemporaneously reward significant performance achievements by select officers and employees. - No Marlan bonuses have been awarded to executive officers since our 2018 Annual Meeting, and the Board has determined to cease its practice of awarding Marlan bonuses to executive officers. - No fully-vested equity awards have been granted to executive officers since 2018, and the Board has determined that it will not grant fullyvested equity awards to executive officers. - We adopted a new Annual Cash Incentive Plan (the "2019 Incentive Plan") that provides that the Compensation Committee and Independent Board may make adjustments for individual executive officers for exceptional performance and attainment of certain strategic goals.
-For the 2019 short-term incentive program, our Independent Board capped this adjustment for each executive officer.
+What We Heard What We Did Improve alignment of executive compensation with the Company's long-term performance • Approximately 79% of Mr. Foran's 2020 total target compensation was variable and at risk, with approximately 46% performance-based .
+Incorporate performance-based awards into executive equity compensation program In lieu of service-based restricted stock and stock options granted in 2018 and earlier, we granted executive officers awards consisting of approximately 50% service-based restricted stock units ("RSUs") and approximately 50% share-settled performance stock units ("PSUs").
+The PSU equity component provides for settlement of between 0% and 200% of the total target PSUs subject to the award based on achievement of a relative total shareholder return performance metric over a three-year performance period from January 1, 2020 through December 31, 2022.
+If our absolute total shareholder return over such performance period is negative, no more than 100% of the PSUs (the target level) will vest.
+Limit use of off-cycle discretionary bonuses and fully-vested equity awards Discretionary bonuses commonly referred to within the Company as "Marlan" awards in honor of the late Marlan W. Downey (1931-2017), a long-time advisor to the Board, were historically awarded as a way to contemporaneously reward significant performance achievements by select officers and employees.
+No Marlan bonuses have been awarded to executive officers since our 2018 Annual Meeting, and the Board has determined to cease its practice of awarding Marlan bonuses to executive officers.
+No fully-vested equity awards have been granted to executive officers since 2018, and th Board has determined that it will not grant fully-vested equity awards to executive officers.
+In 2019, we adopted a new Annual Cash Incentive Plan (the "Cash Incentive Plan") that provides that the Compensation Committee and Independent Board may make adjustments for individual executive officers for exceptional performance and attainment of certain strategic goals.
+For 2020, our Independent Board capped this potential adjustment for each executive officer.